 People also ask

-How was St. Josephine Bakhita freed from slavery?
+Josephine Bakhita from www.catholic.org

 This African flower, who knew the anguish of kidnapping and slavery, bloomed marvelously in Italy, in response to God's grace, with the Daughters of Charity.